-The TL1100 Tape Library provides a compact, high capacity, low-cost solution for simple, unattended data backup.
+The TL1200/TL1400 Tape Library provides a compact, high capacity, low-cost solution for simple, unattended data backup.
 It is compatible with most host operating systems and environments provided the host is equipped with the appropriate interface card.
 However, the library requires either direct support from the operating system or a compatible backup application to take full advantage of its many features.

-Major characteristics of the TL1100 Library include:
+Major characteristics of the TL1200/TL1400 Tape Library include:

-- Platform support for one half-height LTO6, LTO7, or LTO8 tape drive. - Connectivity Fibre Channel (FC) and/or Serial Attached SCSI (SAS) depending upon installed tape drive - Technology upgrade tape drive technologies can be upgraded in the field (i.e. LTO7 to LTO8) - Service friendly design easy access to magazines, tape drives, library controller and power supply for field replacement - Maximum up time through advanced error handling and recovery capability
+- Platform support for either one or two half-height LTO6, LTO7 or LTO8 tape drives in a TL1200 Tape Library, and one to four in a TL1400 Tape Library. - Connectivity Fibre Channel (FC) and/or Serial Attached SCSI (SAS) depending upon installed tape drives - Expandability additional half-height tape drives may be field-installed in a library that has unused drive slot locations. - Technology upgrade tape drive technologies can be upgraded in the field (i.e. LTO6 to LTO7 or LTO8) - Service friendly design easy access to magazines, tape drives, library controller and power supply for field replacement - Maximum up time through advanced error handling and recovery capability

-The TL1100 Tape Library includes the following features:
+The TL1200/TL1400 Tape Library includes the following features:

-- USB interface to enable serviceability features (library and drive firmware upgrades) and/or customized features (storage on demand) implementation - The library can be operated via the front operator control panel (OCP), over the network or the Internet via the integral remote management unit (RMU), or via the storage interface connection from the host application - Supports industry standard management protocols such as SNMP (SMI-S future development) - The TL1100 has one mail slot for import/export of cartridges during library operation. - Media changer with barcode reader - Rack-mounted or standalone operation
+- USB interface to enable serviceability features (library and drive firmware upgrades) and/or customized features (storage on demand) implementation - The library can be operated via the front operator control panel (OCP), over the network or the Internet via the integral remote management unit (RMU), or via the storage interface connection from the host application - Supports industry standard management protocols such as SNMP (SMI-S future development) - The TL1200 has one mailslot for import/export of cartridges during library operation while the TL1400 has three mailslots - Media changer with barcode reader - Rack-mounted or standalone operation